Complaints of Google Photos Backup Duplicates

-Many users have given their opinions about how does google photos handle duplicates.
+Many users have given their opinions about how to remove duplicates from Google Photos.
 They insist that Google should implement an ACTUAL duplicate detection to detect duplicated photos.
-When a photo is asking for uploading but it is detected to be the same as one of the previous uploaded photo, Google photos backup app will ask user to decide whether to keep/merge (keeping the largest/most recent photo) or delete all duplicates.
+When a photo is being uploaded but Google Photos finds it's the same as one of the photos uploaded previously, the Google Photos backup app will ask the user to decide whether to keep/merge (keeping the largest/most recent photo) or delete all duplicates.

 MultCloud Supports Clouds